stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 We define the leadership team as the top 10 to 15 in the organization - of course, it is fewer for smaller companies.

-We start with the strategy tree and the leadership team because [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), and it is strategy execution that rarely meets expectations.
+We start with the strategy tree and the leadership team because [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), and it is _strategy execution rarely meets expectations_.

 ### step #2 - evolve the strategy tree, be agile

 You don't need the strategy tree to be perfect.
 You just need to start.

 Step #2 is to switch from static strategy documents, spreadsheets, email and chat groups, to collaborating in real-time off the strategy tree.
+Collaboration without chaos.
 Collaboration with context and structure.

 Once the leadership team master this, you are then ready to move onto OKRs.